-- Maintain thorough knowledge of safeguarding matters - Ensure this policy and accompanying procedures and guidance are regularly reviewed for compliance with relevant legislation - Provide points of contact for anyone needing to report a safeguarding concern - Act on reported concerns as appropriate.
-This may include making a referral to an external agency - Monitor the effectiveness and implementation of this policy - Promote a culture which promotes safeguarding, reducing the potential for harm to be caused or threatened - Collate summaries of safeguarding concerns raised and outcomes, where known - Introduce apprentices and students to their rights and responsibilities with regard to Safeguarding and Prevent through their induction - All apprentice and student-facing staff, including those at partners and subcontractors, undertake suitable training commensurate with their role in the organisation - All apprentice and student facing staff will receive appropriate training as part of their induction - The Safeguarding Policy will be reviewed on an annual basis to ensure it covers any changes in legislation and remains suitable for the needs of the organisation - The Designated Safeguarding Officer will meet with key Safeguarding staff on a regular basis to discuss Safeguarding and Prevent issues and processes, identify and address themes and standardise practice - The effectiveness of the Safeguarding and Prevent policy in terms of learner awareness and understanding will be monitored through discussions, surveys, observations and review of Safeguarding records.
-Owner: Business Improvement Director Issued: May 2022 Version: 4.5 4.
+Maintain thorough knowledge of safeguarding matters Ensure this policy and accompanying procedures and guidance are regularly reviewed for compliance with relevant legislation Provide points of contact for anyone needing to report a safeguarding concern Act on reported concerns as appropriate.
+This may include making a referral to an external agency • Monitor the effectiveness and implementation of this policy Promote a culture which promotes safeguarding, reducing the potential for harm to be caused or threatened Collate summaries of safeguarding concerns raised and outcomes, where known • Introduce learners to their rights and responsibilities with regard to safeguarding and Prevent through their induction • Develop and reinforce learners' awareness of safeguarding risks and how to protect themselves • Ensure all learner facing staff, including those at partners and subcontractors, undertake suitable training commensurate with their role in the organisation All learner facing staff will receive appropriate training as part of their induction • Review this policy on an annual basis to ensure it covers any changes in legislation and remains suitable for the needs of the organisation • Ensure the Designated Safeguarding Officer meets with key safeguarding staff on a regular basis to discuss safeguarding and Prevent issues and processes, identify and address themes and standardise practice • Review the effectiveness of the Safeguarding and Prevent policy in terms of learner awareness and understanding through discussions, surveys, observations and review of safeguarding records.
+Owner: Senior Safeguarding Officer Issued: September 2023 Version: 6.0 4.
 Safeguarding Roles and Responsibilities The following roles ensure that Kaplan meets its responsibilities effectively.
+All learner facing staff Will be responsible for completing all directed training and familiarising themselves with Kaplan's Safeguarding and Prevent Policy and procedures.
+They are also responsible for ensuring they understand their own role in the promotion of safeguarding and the appropriate action to be taken should they receive a disclosure or have concerns about a learner.
+Concerns should be reported at the very first opportunity and within 2 hours.

-The External Non-Executive Assurance Board Has the responsibility to review, challenge and advise on Kaplan's safeguarding policy and procedures.
-Executive Leadership Team and Professional Senior Leadership Team Are responsible for ensuring that all necessary staff have an understanding of safeguarding and have received appropriate training and development and that the staff recruitment and selection procedure is followed at all times.
+The External (Non-Executive) Assurance Board Has the responsibility to review, challenge and advise on Kaplan's safeguarding policy and procedures.
+Apprenticeship Leadership Team Are responsible for ensuring that all necessary staff understand safeguarding and have received appropriate training and development and that the staff recruitment and selection procedure is followed at all times.
+They will ensure appropriate systems are in place including internet filtering and monitoring systems and that their effectiveness is regularly reviewed.
 They will ensure that safeguarding is given a high priority across the business.
-Human Resources Is responsible for ensuring that safe recruitment practice is embedded and implemented across Kaplan and that the supporting records of any background checks are accurately maintained.
-Health and Safety and Student Experience Are responsible for ensuring that all training rooms, communal areas, facilities and equipment comply with legislative health and safety standards.
-They will ensure that access and egress to Kaplan centres is appropriately controlled to support the security and safety of all apprentices, students, staff, visitors and contractors.

-IT Department Is responsible for ensuring that policies pay due regard to the Safeguarding and Prevent Duty and that suitable filtering and firewalls are in place to prevent apprentices, students, staff and visitors accessing extremist or illegal websites and material.
+Human Resources and Designated Safeguarding Officer Are responsible for ensuring that safer recruitment practice is embedded and implemented across Kaplan and that the supporting records of any background checks are accurately maintained.
+Properties & Facilities Management and Student Experience Are responsible for ensuring that all training rooms, communal areas, facilities and equipment comply with legislative health and safety standards.
+They will ensure that access and egress to Kaplan centres is appropriately controlled to support the security and safety of all learners, visitors and contractors.
+IT Department Is responsible for ensuring that policies pay due regard to the safeguarding and Prevent Duty and that suitable filtering and firewalls are in place to prevent learners, and visitors accessing extremist or illegal websites and material.
+This will take account of the Department for Education's filtering and monitoring standards and include: